comportnx/cdda-mods/survivor-bias/readme.md

 **Installation**

-1. Download the world sliders file [world_settings_detailed.json](blob:https://github.com/06c73904-b776-46ba-91f9-53468feedc46)
+1. Download the world sliders file <a href="https://github.com/06c73904-b776-46ba-91f9-53468feedc46" target="_blank">world_settings_detailed.json</a>

 2. Save it in GAME_FOLDER\data\core

 3. Start the game.
-After (I)gnoring a warning about changed files, the new options should be visible on the Create World settings screen.
+After (I)gnoring a warning about changed files, the new options should be visible on the Create World settings screen